postmanlabs/postman-mcp-server/README.md

 - **STDIO server** — A lightweight MCP server that communicates over standard input/output, ideal for integration with editors and tools like [VS Code](https://code.visualstudio.com/).

-See more about the Model Context Protocol available transports in the [MCP specification](https://modelcontextprotocol.io/docs/concepts/transports).
+View more about the Model Context Protocol available transports in the [MCP specification](https://modelcontextprotocol.io/docs/concepts/transports).

 ## 🧰 VS Code Integration

 > VS Code only supports up to 128 tools.
 By default, this server provides 37 tools (minimal mode).
-Use --full flag to access all 106 tools, but note this may exceed VS Code's 128 tool limit when combined with other MCP servers.
+Use the `--full` flag to access all 106 tools, but note this may exceed VS Code's 128 tool limit when combined with other MCP servers.

 You can integrate your MCP server with Visual Studio Code to use it with VS Code extensions that support MCP.